barrucadu/lookwhattheshoggothdraggedin.com/posts/iuwoi.markdown

 ## The Aslan

-If you've never run [glo:traveller] before, or looked into the official setting much, think of the Aslan as honour-obsessed warrior-poets who basically think of all non-Aslan as incomprehensible barbarians.
+If you've never run Traveller before, or looked into the official setting much, think of the Aslan as honour-obsessed warrior-poets who basically think of all non-Aslan as incomprehensible barbarians.